WebRTC in 150 Lines of C++

 BitrateEstimate and KeyframeRequested are RTCP feedback signals.
 REMB tells you how much bandwidth the receiver has; PLI requests a keyframe when packets are lost.
 In production you’d wire these into the encoder for adaptive bitrate.
 Here we log them to show they’re working.
 The CodecNegotiator::resolveWebRtcVideoCodec(...) call above centralises the browser-safe H.264 defaults instead of scattering them through samples.

-Underneath all of this, libdatachannel is doing the real work: libjuice gathers ICE candidates and punches through NATs, OpenSSL negotiates the DTLS handshake, libsrtp encrypts every RTP packet, and the H.264 packetiser breaks encoded frames into MTU-sized RTP payloads with sequence numbers, timestamps, and marker bits.
-None of this is our code.
-We don’t touch the transport layer.
-We configure it and let it run.
+Underneath, libdatachannel is doing the actual transport work: libjuice gathers ICE candidates and punches through NATs, OpenSSL negotiates the DTLS handshake, libsrtp encrypts every RTP packet, and the H.264 packetiser breaks encoded frames into MTU-sized RTP payloads with sequence numbers, timestamps, and marker bits.
+The application code configures it and the library runs it.

-The equivalent in libwebrtc is a PeerConnectionObserver subclass with about fifteen virtual methods you’re expected to implement, most of them undocumented, some of them called from threads you didn’t create.
-Good luck.
+In libwebrtc the same surface is a PeerConnectionObserver subclass with about fifteen virtual methods, most undocumented, some called from threads you didn’t create.

 Starting the pipeline